designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 change should the subsequent evolution of the system suggest reinterpretation of an earlier model of its history.

-As we did with the spatiotemporal ambiguity case, let's follow Dennett's line of reasoning in a less contentious context, as a kind of intuition counter-pump.
-Consider speciation events in an ecological system.
-Now, the precise definition of species is an elusive one in biology but mainly for reasons which need not concern us here; what do concern us here are the epistemic limits that prevent us from observing a speciation event as it occurs.
-If two populations within a single species become reproductively isolated for some reason (say geographical separation), we cannot be certain that we have observed a new species in the making, not just because a species is composed of multiple individuals and therefore its creation is spatio-temporally distributed, but because a speciation event is only a speciation event because of some property of how the system subsequently evolves.
-If the two populations subsequently merge and continue interbreeding as before then we will not be inclined to say that we saw a speciation event take place followed immediately by an unspeciation event, but simply that no such event took place in the first place.
-On the other hand if we study the populations for some time and eventually they lose reproductive affinity, or they reproduce but produce sterile offspring, or some other criterion is met which is considered sufficient for the existence of a separate species, then we could quite reasonably go back and retrospectively identify the original reproductive isolation as the beginning of a temporally extended speciation event.
-If Dennett were to pursue his own line of reasoning here, he would be forced to conclude from the absence of irrevocable, perspective-independent facts about whether speciation events have occurred, to the absence of speciation events altogether.
-This is presumably a stronger conclusion than Dennett would want to draw here.

 One of our goals here was to understand what Dennett's arguments succeed at too.
 As with the
 [spatio-temporal ambiguity argument](multiple-drafts-dennett-spatio-temporal),